See

 3.

-Immortal lines derived from cells grown in the less stressful serum-containing
+Immortal lines derived from cells grown in low stress low serum-containing

 M85/M87/M87A media ± oxytocin (X) (Chart 1, Panel C)